Escape the crowds for pristine shores and historic boardwalks.

 Diverse Dining Options

 The food scene is a highlight of any visit.
 Miami Beach offers everything from classic Cuban dishes and fresh seafood to upscale restaurants featuring international flavors.
-Many visitors enjoy sampling different spots throughout the trip.
+Many enjoy sampling different spots throughout the trip.

 Famous Nightlife

 South Beach is known for its nightlife, and the area stays lively long after sunset.
-Rooftop bars, clubs, and live music venues give visitors plenty of options.
+Rooftop bars, clubs, and live music venues give plenty of options.

 Outdoor Activities